Canadian Technical Security Conference (CTSC)

-More than ever, it is vital for them to take advantage of the expertise resident in the Technical Security community of practice through participation in relevant activities such as the annual Canadian Technical Security Conference (CTSC).
+More than ever, it is vital for them to take advantage of the expertise resident in the technical security community of practice through participation in relevant activities such as the annual Canadian Technical Security Conference (CTSC) TM.

 Over a three-day period, participants will acquire relevant theoretical and practical knowledge, including opportunities for hands-on experience with Technical Surveillance Countermeasures (TSCM), a vital, but often over-looked, line of defense for safeguarding information in a technological world.

-Participation in activities, such as the Canadian Technical Security Conference (CTSC), positions technical operators and knowledgeable clients to better identify potential and actual security compromises and respond appropriately.
+Participation in activities, such as the Canadian Technical Security Conference (CTSC) TM, positions technical operators and knowledgeable clients to better identify potential and actual security compromises and respond appropriately.